 The misorientation axes in crystal coordinates

 Similarly as the rotational angle we may colorize the grain boundaries also according the misorientation axes.
-First of all we have to decide wheter we want to visualize the rotational axis in crystal or coordinate system.
+First of all we have to decide whether we want to visualize the rotational axis in crystal or coordinate system.
 Second we have to define a color key that translates rotational axes into colors.

 Lets start with the rotational axes in crystal coordinates

-% computed the axes in specien coordinates
+% computed the axes in specimen coordinates

 axes = gB_Fo.misorientation.axis